Stellar hardening of massive black hole binaries: the impact of the host rotation: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper we tested the effect of rotating stellar systems onto the dynamics of forming MBHBs.
+In this paper we tested the effect of spherical rotating stellar systems onto the dynamics of forming MBHBs.
+While we are perfectly aware that realistic rotating systems typically display some degree of flattening, we investigated rotating spherical systems as this allowed us to isolate the effect of rotation, avoiding additional effects possibly caused by the the global torques induced by deviations from spherical symmetry\footnote{Note that \cite{Holley-Bockelmann15} and \cite{Khan20} do indeed have flattened systems, but the rotation in their models is artificially introduced using our same procedure.}.

 We found that prograde binaries (i.e. binaries with an angular momentum aligned with the net angular momentum of the stellar core) are forced out of the centre of their host galaxies due to the interaction with their background.
 The CoM of prograde binaries starts moving on quasi-circular orbits around the centre of the stellar core.
 Such motion is considerably larger than the typical Brownian wandering experienced by MBHBs evolving in isotropic backgrounds, and introduces a time-dependence in loss-cone of the binaries, that remains full during their whole shrinking.
 We demonstrated through dedicated numerical experiments that such results (the enhanced binary CoM wandering and the fast hardening rate) are not valid for retrograde binaries nor for single MBHs: indeed the artificial merger of a wandering prograde MBHB leads to the return of the MBH remnant to the centre of the system, demonstrating that the physical process driving the CoM motion is the energy and angular momentum exchange between (prograde) binaries and single stars.

 Our investigation improves upon the previous papers presenting the circling of the binary CoM and the binary enhanced hardening evolving in rotating axi-symmetric systems \citep{Holley-Bockelmann15, Mirza17, Khan20} in two respects: (1) The deviations from spherical symmetry in the initial condition of such seminal investigations prevented a clear identification of the physical driver of the observed binary evolution.
 Indeed, in such geometries the global torques exerted by the whole stellar distribution onto single stars could play a role in the refilling of the loss-cones of the MBHBs \citep[but see][for a different point of view]{2015ApJ...810...49V}.
 With our simplified (spherical) stellar distribution we proved that rotation alone can cause both the MBHB circling and the boosted hardening observed; (2) we complemented our numerical study with a phenomenological analytical model that reproduces the evolution of the binary CoM observed in the prograde runs, strenghtening the proposed physical interpretation of the behavious observed in the simulations.